MajedAlAli/team4_assignment2/README.md

 ## Main Contributions

-- **Majed**: Downloaded and completed the challenge, created and implemented six different powerups.
+- **Majed**: Downloaded and completed the challenge, created and implemented six different powerups and create the mainmenu.
 - **Mohammad**: *[Pending]*
 - **Ebrahim**: *[Pending]*